-When you are hurt, it is common to miss your ex and remember the good things.
-But the reality is the relationship did not work out, maybe because you were not compatible.
+When you are hurt, it is common to miss your ex and get into remembering the good things.
+But the reality is the rapport did not work out, maybe because you were not compatible.
 You cannot change it by contacting them, so move on.

 9. You should not be impulsive.

 Impulsive decisions are good once in a while, but calling your ex, asking them to come back is a big no. You might feel weak momentarily, but do not give in just yet.
 If they want you back, they will initiate contact with you.

 A breakup can be chaotic because it hurts.
 No relationship is perfect, but there is someone who will love you unconditionally and won’t give up on you easily.
 So, don’t call your ex, and wait for a better partner.